ruth411/AgentAtlas/README.md

 }
 ```

-This path advertises the same 6 read tools plus an extra `submit_claim`
+This path advertises the same 7 structured tools.
+Hidden legacy tools plus
-write surface (hidden from the published `ayiru-mcp` wheel because its
+`submit_claim` remain callable in the writable backend/dev path, but they are
-catalog lives in read-only `site-packages`).
+not advertised by the published `ayiru-mcp` wheel.
 </details>

 ---